Chuck Klein: Later career

-Later life and legacy
+Later life

-After retiring, he owned and operated a bar in Kensington, Philadelphia until 1947.
+After retiring, he owned and operated a bar in Kensington, Philadelphia, until 1947.
 He endured some difficult financial times, largely due to a drinking problem.
 He would later suffer a stroke which left one leg paralyzed.
 By 1947, Klein was living with his brother, and his wife in Indianapolis, Indiana.
 He died there in 1958.

+Legacy

+In his 17-year major league career, Klein played in 1,753 games, batted .320, with 1,201 RBI, 1,168 runs, 2,076 hits, 398 doubles, 74 triples, 300 home runs, .379 on-base percentage, .543 slugging percentage, and an OPS of .922.
+Klein was known for exploiting the Phillies home park, the Baker Bowl, and its short right field wall.
+In his career he hit for a .395 average and slugged 164 home runs in only 581 career games at the Baker Bowl.
+Klein recorded five five-hit games, 36 four-hit games in his career and 28 multi-home run games.

 After never receiving more than 28% on the ballot, a campaign was started to get Klein elected to the Baseball Hall of Fame via the Veterans Committee.
-The campaigning worked, and Klein was elected to the Baseball Hall of Fame in 1980 via the Veterans Committee.
-Richard Nixon put Klein on his all-time baseball team.
+He was elected to the Baseball Hall of Fame in 1980 via the Veterans Committee.
+Richard Nixon listed Klein on his all-time baseball team.
 In 1999, he ranked number 92 on The Sporting News' list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.

-In his 17-year career, Klein batted .320, with 1,201 RBI, 1,168 runs, 2,076 hits, 398 doubles, 74 triples, 300 home runs, .379 on-base percentage, .543 slugging percentage, and an OPS of .922.
-Klein was known for exploiting the Phillies home park, the Baker Bowl and its short right field wall.
-In his career he hit for a .395 average and slugged 164 home runs in only 581 career games at the Baker Bowl.
-Klein recorded five five-hit games, 36 four-hit games in his career and 28 multi-home run games.
-Klein and Lou Gehrig are the only players in history that have recorded 400 or more total bases in three separate seasons.

-The Phillies honored him on the outfield wall of Veterans Stadium with his name and an Old English-style "P" where a retired uniform number would go.
+As with another Philadelphia legend from the pre-numbers era of baseball, Grover Cleveland Alexander, the Phillies simply honored Klein with his name and an Old English-style "P" where a retired uniform number would go on the outfield wall of Veterans Stadium.
 The Phillies began using numbers in 1932, and in that season and 1933, Klein wore number 3.
 He was then traded to the Chicago Cubs, and when he returned to the Phillies in 1936, he wore 32 (later retired by the Phillies for Steve Carlton), and soon switched to 36 (later retired by the Phillies for Robin Roberts) for that season and 1937.
 In 1938, he wore number 1 (later retired by the Phillies for Richie Ashburn), wore 26 and then 14 (later retired by the Phillies for Jim Bunning) in 1939, wore 29 in 1940 and 1941, 3 again in 1942, 8 in 1943 and 26 again in 1944, his last major league season.
-Rather than choose one of these numbers, the Phillies simply retired a "P" for him, as they did for pre-numbers legend Grover Cleveland Alexander.